2023 Autism Acceptance Month Press Release:

-The Autism Society Reminds Everyone to Celebrate Differences for Autism Acceptance Month
+The Autism Society Celebrates Differences for Autism Acceptance Month

 This April is Autism Acceptance Month, and the Autism Society reminds everyone that acceptance happens every day.